bennn/dissertation/dissertation/talk/README.md

 outline 2020-11-02, 2020-11-18 (!!!),
 ---

+intro
-wonderful idea, mixing typed and untyped
+ - wonderful idea, mixing typed and untyped

-huge response ... headlines? promises? maybe go like a security talk ... why not its different for me
+ - huge response ... headlines? promises?
+   maybe go like a security talk ... why not its different for me

-but hey different behaviors & performance
+ - but hey different behaviors & performance
    ... warring states rather than happy village (lol really 3 states in end D S E + concrete)

-ben = order to chaos,
+ - ben = order to chaos,
    organize along 2 dimensions
    - perf for each village
    - design creats regions, deep shallow optional performance leads to thesis, that is D + S can interoperate leads to thesis question ...
 D + S can interact, benefits (details later)

 perf space
  method